Why do we need vitamin D in our diets?

 Some people say that vitamin D is not really a vitamin because we can make it when our skin is exposed to sunlight.
 However, in the UK, there are concerns that we do not make enough to keep our bones and muscles healthy.
 It is recommended that all of us get some vitamin D from our diet during autumn and winter, and some of us may need a dietary intake all year round.

 A vitamin D intake of 8.5-10mcg (micrograms) per day is recommended for infants less than one year old, and an intake of 10mcg is recommended for everyone else.
-Public health authorities in England, Northern Ireland and Scotland have provided the following advice about supplementation:
+Experts have provided the following advice about supplementation:

 Provide/use vitamin D drops/supplement